OpScaleHub/promVIz/README.md

 # PromViz

-PromViz is a tool for visualizing Prometheus query results as graphs and uploading them to MinIO/S3 storage.
+PromViz is a tool to query Prometheus, generate visualizations, and upload them to MinIO with a time-based accessible link.

+## Features
+- Query Prometheus for time-series data.
+- Generate visualizations in PNG format.
+- Upload visualizations to MinIO with a presigned URL valid for one week.

 ## Example Visualization